CS21-2020-21/opentransport-api-demo/README.md

 This repository makes use of release branching, with feature branching off of each release branch.
 Currently, there are four releases of our project with the fifth release in development.

-# Roadmap
+# Project Status

-Our repository is currently undergoing intensive testing and refactoring to deliver to our customer.
-We will be storing our proof of concept on a GitHub repository to pass the code onto our customer and also act as a guide for developers implementing the API specifications in the future.
+This code is NOT being actively maintained, any issues will not be addressed by us.
+This project is merely a demonstration of the API specification, any queries regarding the API standard should be directed to the [Open Transport Initiative](https://opentransport.co.uk/).

 # Credits